andredaa/saga-telegram-bot/README.md

 ## Make your own saga-telegram-bot

 Create a telegram bot and add it to a group.
-Get your telegram token and chat id.
+Get your telegram token and chat id(s).
-Put them into a file called config.json, place it in the project dir.
+You can create multiple chats with different criteria, each specified in the config.json Put them into a file called config.json, place it in the project dir.
 See config.json.example

 __Example conf entry__